almograz1/advanced-web-technologies/README.md

 ---

-## 👨‍💻 Authors
+## 👨‍💻 Contributors:

-This project is developed by:
+This project is contributed by:

 <table width="100%">
   <tr>